 Different stable flies can also affect the health of the lions, and also a few diseases that are common to dogs such as canine distemper virus (CDV), or common to other carnivores such as feline infectious peritonitis (FIP) and feline immunodeficiency virus (FIV).

-Group organization inside the pride
+Group organization inside the lion pride

 Being an extremely social cat, lions live in a group called pride, and male lion groups form a coalition.